Unit 9: Egypt

 The ancient Egyptians were polytheistic and had a very complex religion.
 The most important gods were Amun-Ra, Horus, Anubis, Hathor, Isis and Osiris.

-where he received offerings and rituals were held in his honor.
+Each god had a temple, where he received offerings and rituals were held in his honor.
 The priests had a lot of power, because they supposedly talked to the gods and interpreted their messages.

 4.2) The judgment of Osiris.